GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_execution_environments_gke/cloud_deploy_execution_environments_gke.md

 ./cleanup.sh
 ```

-This will remove the GCP resources as well as the artifacts on your Cloud Shell instance.
-It will take around 10 minutes to complete.
+The script removes the Google Cloud resources and the artifacts in your Cloud Shell instance.
+The script takes about 10 minutes to complete.

-### Cleaning up gcloud configurations
+### Clean up `gcloud` configurations

 When you ran `bootstrap.sh`, a line was added to your Cloud Shell configuration.
 For users of the `bash` shell, a line was added to `.bashrc` to reference `$HOME/.gcloud` as the directory `gcloud` uses to keep configurations.
-For people who have customized their Cloud Shell environments to use other shells, the corresponding `rc` was similarly edited.
+If you customized your Cloud Shell environment to use other shells, the corresponding `rc` was similarly edited.

 In the `.gcloud` directory a configuration named `clouddeploy` was also created.
 This features allows `gcloud` configurations to [persist across Cloud Shell sessions and restarts](https://cloud.google.com/shell/docs/configuring-cloud-shell#gcloud_command-line_tool_preferences).

-If you want to remove this configuration, remove the line from your `rc` file and delete the `$HOME/.gcloud` directory.
+To remove this configuration, remove the line from your `rc` file and delete the `$HOME/.gcloud` directory.

 Click **Next** to complete this tutorial.